-Be responsible for completing fire reports, daily reports, station log books, and other forms of reports as required.
+Be responsible for completing fire reports, daily reports, station log books, evaluations and other forms or reports as required.

-Ensure all reports completed by station personnel are complete and accurate.
+Ensure all reports required by station personnel are complete and accurate.

-Handle personnel problems and if necessary report them to the Deputy Chief or the Fire Chief.
+Handle personnel problems and if necessary report them to the Deputy Chief or the Fire Chief in his absence.

 May be required to perform firefighting activities.

 Graduate from High School or certificate of equivalency required.
 Minimum of 10 years’ experience with at least one year as a Lieutenant or higher in an organized professional fire department.
 Internal Candidates must pass a written exam and be on the current acting list as identified in departmental SOG 1007.
 Must have an Associate’s degree, preferably in Fire Science, EMS, Public Administration/Business Administration or related field.
 Must have Florida Fire Officer 1 certification or equivalent.
 Education must be supplemented by either advanced level course work in modern methods of firefighting, fire control, leadership or ACLS, BTLS, PALS and completion of other training programs as set forth by the Department and regulations.
 Must possess a current State of Florida Certificate of Compliance as a Firefighter and State of Florida certification as an Emergency Medical Technician or Paramedic.
 Possess and maintain a valid Florida driving license.
 External candidates will have six months to obtain their State of Florida firefighting and EMT/Paramedic certifications and obtain a valid Florida Driver License within 10 working days of employment.